Marija Leković: Serbian Patriotic Alliance

 Leković left the DS in November 2014 and joined Aleksandar Šapić's For Our City association.
-She served with Šapić's group for the remainder of the assembly term; in January 2018, she was appointed as its representative on Belgrade's election commission.
+She served with Šapić's group for the remainder of the assembly term, and in January 2018 she was appointed as its representative on Belgrade's election commission.
 She was not a candidate in the 2018 city election.

 Šapić's political movement was reconstituted as the Serbian Patriotic Alliance in July 2018, and Leković became a member of the new party.
-She appeared in the fourth position on the SPAS list in the 2020 parliamentary election and was elected when the list won eleven mandates.
-Her term in the assembly was brief; she resigned on 19 November 2020.
-She now serves as an assistant minister in Serbia's ministry of family welfare and demography.
+She appeared in the fourth position on the SPAS list in the 2020 parliamentary election and was elected to the national assembly when the list won eleven mandates.
+Her term in the assembly was brief; she resigned on 19 November 2020 and served afterward as a deputy minister in Serbia's ministry of family welfare and demography until mid-2022.

 Serbian Progressive Party

-In May 2021, Luković took part in negotiations that led to the Serbian Patriotic Alliance's merger into the Serbian Progressive Party.
+In May 2021, Leković took part in negotiations that led to the Serbian Patriotic Alliance's merger into the Serbian Progressive Party.

-Luković's longtime political ally Aleksandar Šapić was chosen as mayor of Belgrade on 20 June 2022, and Luković was herself re-appointed to city council on the same day.
-She is seen as a powerful figure in the administration, with some media reports describing her as the mayor's "right hand."
+Leković's longtime political ally Aleksandar Šapić was chosen as mayor of Belgrade on 20 June 2022, and Leković herself was re-appointed to city council on the same day.
+She was described as a powerful figure in Šapić's administration, with some media reports identifying her as the mayor's "right hand."
+Ultimately, though, her second term on city council was brief; she resigned on 18 August 2022, having been appointed to the city's planning commission.